MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/agisoft-metashape.md

 ## Build the texture

-By adding a texture map to your 3D model, you can significantly increase the visual fidelity but also maintain performance.
+By adding a texture map to your 3D object, you can significantly increase the visual fidelity but also maintain performance.

 > [!NOTE]
 > This step is optional.